gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 Specifies the email address for the Owner custom property when a file is classified, and for the Rights Management owner when a file is protected.
 For more information about the Rights Management owner, see [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/information-protection/deploy-use/configure-usage-rights#rights-management-issuer-and-rights-management-owner).

 If you do not specify this parameter, default values are used for the Owner custom property and the Rights Management owner:

+For the current GA version of the Azure Information Protection client:

+- For files on SharePoint Server, the SharePoint author is used.

+- For files on SharePoint Server, the SharePoint Editor value is used.

+For the current preview version of the Azure Information Protection client:

 - For files on SharePoint Server, the SharePoint Editor value is used.